 In the end, the scientific method relies completely on common sense, the two are inseparable.
 Facts know no religion, no politics, no emotions.
 But they are key to get your rattling car out of the desert.

 It is hard to extrapolate (as crucial data is still missing), but my guess would be that the total number of deaths from this pandemic could easily be within a range of 10,000,000 to 100,000,000 (see the Spanish flu, which had probably 17,000,000 victims – in a less densely populated world).
-This is a “guesstimate” for the case of no lockdowns at all.
+This is a guesstimate if no lockdowns would have been executed.

 Now let’s take a different angle.
 The challenges that we are confronted with are three fold: (1) circumvent human suffering (2) limit economic repercussions (3) as primates, we are eager to have full social, face-to-face contacts.
 We want all three, and as soon as possible.